kamyargerami/matrix-docker/README.md

 # Setup Matrix with docker-compose

-This repository helps you to run your messaging application.
+This repository helps you run your messaging application.

-You can set up all you need for the matrix in less than an hour. it will install the below applications for you.
+You can set up all you need for the matrix in less than an hour.
+It will install the following applications for you.

 - Synapse
 - Element